Hope Davis, Interim Deputy Commissioner

 - Recommending appropriate operating funding to optimize DCAMM's capital investment in state buildings

-OFMM has established a network of state facilities managers - Massachusetts Facilities Managers Association (MAFMA) - that will meet periodically to discuss Improving state facilities.
+OFMM has established a network for state facilities management - Massachusetts Facilities Management Association (MAFMA) - that will meet periodically to discuss Improving state facilities.
 OFMM is using the MAFMA network to disseminate information on training opportunities and new technologies, as well as to inform facilities personnel of proposed regulatory or statutory changes that may affect facilities operations.
 In addition, MAFMA members have established working committees to address issues of interest to facilities operators and managers.
 State facilities personnel who are interested in participating in this association should e-mail Alana.Swiec@State.MA.US.

 Building Commissioning Services

 Independent, third party commissioning is now part of the design and construction of all major capital projects larger than 20,000 square feet in order to reduce costs and improve the maintenance and operation of the Commonwealth's buildings.
 The commissioning process for each project will involve all building systems, and will balance the long-term energy and maintenance requirements of each facility with the functional requirements of the building owner, occupants, and operators.

 The following firms have been retained by DCAMM to work with project teams to provide the most efficient buildings possible in terms of life-cycle maintenance and operating costs: Synergy Consultants, Incorporated, WSP Flack & Kurtz, Engineering Economics, Inc., Strategic Building Solutions, LLC, Sebesta Blomburg & Associates, Inc., Richard D. Kimball, Inc., International Commissioning Engineers, LLC

 Several projects are currently either in progress or in the planning phase, with more to follow

 Office of Surplus Property